yellowtides/bazaaro/README.md

 2. navigate to the root folder, run in another terminal with <code>npm start</code>
 <br/><br/>
 <h1>Description</h1><br/>
-<b>Note:</b> Bazaaro was a personal project whose main purpose was to aid the creator in understanding the principles of modern database & interface web design.
+<b>Note:</b> Bazaaro was a personal project whose main purpose was to aid this guy ^ in understanding the principles of modern database & interface web design.
 It is <i> only </i> a prototype, not meant to be published as a bona fide online produce marketplace.
 <br/><br/>
 <h4> created using a react-apollo boilerplate & database maintanance via prisma </h4>